 Natures Lawn Mowers

 This year we have ’employed’ a greener alternative to the petrol lawn mower for our end of year tidy up.
-In addition to keeping the grass under cntrol, they are also proving fertilizer for the vineyard.
+In addition to keeping the grass under control, they are also proving fertilizer for the vineyard.